-- Our main approach for all children will be to provide learning packs that will match the work being covered in the curriculum at that particular time.
-These packs will be available online via the school website.
-Parents who cannot access online materials may request hard copies of the packs from the school office. - Pupils can send any completed work to their class teacher via email or by completing and returning the hard copies on their return to school. - Children who do not have access to a laptop or computer can borrow one from the limited stock available in school for the period of isolation if it is required to complete the set work.
-Parents who require devices that enable an internet connection (for example, routers or dongles), can contact the school office to arrange for a device.
+- Children have been offered digital devices provided by the school to access the digital platform.
+School supports requests for mobile data following the Government Scheme if parents do not have fixed broadband. - Our main approach for all children will be to provide daily materials that will match the work being covered in the curriculum at that particular time.
+These activities will be available on the digital platform.
+Parents who cannot access online materials may request hard copies of the packs from the school office. - Pupils can send any completed work to their class teacher via submitting their work on the digital platform.
+Alternatively, work can be emailed to their class teacher or by completing and returning the hard copies when completed and feedback will be provided appropriate to the age of the child. - Children who do not have access to a laptop or computer can borrow one from the limited stock available in school for the period of isolation if it is required to complete the set work.
+This is a limited stock.
+Parents who require devices that enable an internet connection (for example, routers or dongles), can contact the school office to arrange for a device. - Criteria for technology allocation: (A suitable device is classed as a laptop/chrome book, desktop computer or tablet. - 1.
+Children on free school meals who do not have a device at home and are therefore classified as disadvantaged. - 2.
+Children not attending school on site, on any day of the week and have no device in the household. - 3.
+Children not attending school on site, each day of the school week and have no device in the household. - Year 6 pupils who have limited use of a device and more online tasks and in preparation for High School. - 5.
+Families who are sharing one device between a household.